vexide/internal-documentation/src/hard-to-implement/no-gcc.md

 Attempts have been made at using only llvm for linking, stripping, and `objcopy`ing (see PR [#84](https://github.com/pros-rs/pros-rs/pull/84)).
-Ultimately all attempts have failed because of a `libgcc` dependent unwinding implementation in PROS and strange, likely linker, related memory access violation issues in FreeRTOS task switching code.
+Ultimately all attempts have failed because of a `libgcc` dependent unwinding implementation in PROS and strange, likely linker related, memory access violation issues in FreeRTOS task switching code.
 It could still technically be done if we manually patched `libpros`' unwinding implementation to be indapendent of `libgcc` and figured out what what caused the memory access violations,